Culture of Nationalism, Ethnicity and Religion, Postcolonial Democracy, Capitalism in Agrarian Societies

 South Asia; India

-Partha Chatterjee is a political theorist and historian.
-He studied at Presidency College in Calcutta, and received his PhD from the University of Rochester.
-He divides his time between Columbia University and the Centre for Studies in Social Sciences, Calcutta, where he was the director from 1997 to 2007.
-He is the author of more than twenty books, monographs and edited volumes and is a founding member of the Subaltern Studies Collective.
-He as awarded the Fukuoka Asian Culture Prize for 2009 for outstanding achievements in the field of Asian studies.
+Partha Chatterjee is a political theorist, political anthropologist and historian.
+He graduated from Presidency College, Calcutta, and received his PhD from the University of Rochester.
+Since 1997, he has divided his time between Columbia University and the Centre for Studies in Social Sciences, Calcutta, where he was the director from 1997 to 2007.
+He is the author of more than thirty books and edited volumes in English and Bengali.
+He was a founding member of the Subaltern Studies Collective.

 University of Rochester, PhD in Political Science, 1972